 Immediately after the procedure, a healing balm will be applied to create a protective barrier and prevent infection in the newly open skin.
-Wash this off 3 hours post procedure and before bed.
-After the first day, gently wash the area morning and night.
+Wash this off 3 hours post procedure and before bed on Day 1.
+After the first day, gently wash the area morning and night for the next 7 days.
 Use lukewarm water and a mild soap.
 Pat dry with disposable soft paper towel (not your regular body towel to keep it as clean as possible).

 Brows may weep a clear liquid for the first 24 hours which is normal.
-A few times over the first day, blot any residue dry with a soft paper towel to prevent a thick crust from forming.
+A few times over the first day, you may blot any residue dry with a soft paper towel to prevent a crust from forming.
 Thick scabbing can result in more pigment loss.
 Follow all the instructions above.
-Don't apply anything to it after washing and let it breathe for the first two days.
-On day 3 and onward, you may apply unscented lotion to help with any itchiness dabbed on sparingly with a cotton swab up to three times a day.
+Don't apply anything to it after washing on day 1 and let it breathe.
+On day 2 and onward, you may apply unscented lotion to help with any itchiness dabbed on sparingly with a cotton swab up to three times a day.

 Do not use petroleum jelly (like Vaseline) as this causes the brow to sweat underneath.
 Do not use medicated, or anti-bacterial ointments because they will remove pigment from your brows.

 Keep your fringe away from your eyebrows for the first 3 days as this is the easiest way to cause infection.

-You can resume regular day-to-day activities but during the first 7 - 10 days: keep the treated area very dry!
-Avoid getting the area wet while showering, excessive sweating, swimming, steam rooms and saunas.
+You can resume regular day-to-day activities but during the first 7 days, keep the treated area dry.
+Avoid soaking in water while showering, excessive sweating, swimming, steam rooms and saunas.
 Keep the treated area makeup-free as cosmetics of any kind may interfere with the healing and color.
 Avoid excessive sun exposure and tanning beds for the first two weeks, as this may cause the color to heal ashy.

 Simply sit back, relax and do nothing, seriously.
 It will itch, which is a natural part of the healing process, but it is imperative that you do not pick, peel or scratch the treated area as it will prevent color from retaining.
 You will risk patchiness, scarring and possibly infection.